Here are some facts about Rochester Castle.

 - Turner completed a painting of the ruined castle, and Rochester Castle also appears in The Pickwick Papers and The Mystery of Edwin Drood by Charles Dickens.

-- English Heritage now look after the property and it is now open to the public as a tourist attraction.
+- Medway Council now look after the property and it is now open to the public as a tourist attraction.

 Here is a link to the English Heritage Rochester Castle page.